google/dspl/docs/dspl2-spec.md

 Type: Thing > Intangible > StructuredValue > QuantitativeValue > MeasureValue

 A MeasureValue is a quantitative value that indicates the measure to which it corresponds.
-It may optionally be annotated with one or more of the footnotes defined in the StatisticalDataset.
-For example, values for a population measure might use footnotes to distinguish intercensal estimates from counts.
+It may optionally be annotated with one or more of the annotations defined in the StatisticalDataset.
+For example, values for a population measure might use annotations to distinguish intercensal estimates from counts.

 <table>
   <tr>